 This means that farmers don’t waste their time with regular trips to and from their cowsheds to regularly monitor their cows and any progress in calving.
 It also saves them money and heartbreak of calving complications, as the farmer can be on hand to help.

 Moocall might represent a very niche use of Connected Technology, but if anything, that simply demonstrates how adaptable and specific to your needs it can be.

 From cows to corporate, Connected Technology is changing lives and making work practises more efficient.
 We believe that examples of Connected Technology could find a place in any workplace.
 The only limit to its applications the imagination.
 If you have any tasks that require monitoring or data collection, and insight, then there is likely a way Connected Technology and the Internet of Things can revolutionise how you do it.

-Get in touch today and we can help you understand how technology can connect with your work practices, and make your work life easier and more efficient.
+Smart technology can make your work life easier and more accurate and efficient.

 Do you want to discuss how you can implement connected technology in your business?connected technology, examples of connected technology, internet of things, smart connected technology, smart technology